Dabbling in Jet Lag

 The best way to get around Paris in the summer is to walk.
 It’s a great way to see the city and explore streets off-the-beaten-path.
 And when it’s sizzling hot with 100% humidity, you don’t want to be stuck on a non-air-conditioned bus or train.
 Believe me!

 If you prefer to use public transportation, then the metro is the best option.
 It’s cheap, easy, and efficient.
 There are 16 metro lines in Paris, and the entrance is indicated by a large letter ‘M’.
 Tickets can be bought from inside the station at a kiosk and cost €1.90 each (€14.50 for 10 (‘un carnet’)).
+And, even though the people speak French, the kiosks sell tickets in five different languages, including English.

 Useful Tip: In general, the metro is very hot in the summer.
 Lines 1, 5, and 14 are the only ones with air conditioning.